-We know that in-person trainings have a long-lasting impact on our alums.
-That’s why we develop unique, in-depth trainings that provide them with the tools they need to advance in our six targeted career paths.
+We develop unique, in-depth opportunities to provide alumni with the tools they need to advance along our six targeted career paths.
 Our alumni have furthered their professional development through our multi-day trainings which focus on subjects like advocacy for child nutrition and how to become a school food leader.
-Additionally, every other year we bring together a cohort of our Multiracial, Native, and Alumni of Color to build their network and leadership skills.
-We also offer many remote trainings focused on career development, including webinars, conference calls, and facilitated mentorship.
+Additionally, every other year, we convene a cohort of our Multiracial, Native/Indigenous, and Alumni of Color to facilitate network-building and develop leadership skills.
+We also offer many remote trainings focused on career development, including webinars, conference calls, mentorship opportunities, and online courses.

-We stay connected with our alumni online and off.
-Our nationwide alumni network is engaged and plugged in through an online community where they can find mentorship, advice, interest groups, or a listening ear.
-We also have alumni chapters around the country that convene in person to socialize, mobilize, and build professional connections.
-Our Alumni Council, a group of 10 alumni dedicated to strengthening our alumni community, organizes events and opportunities as well to connect with old friends and make new ones within the FoodCorps Community.
+We stay connected with our alumni on and offline.
+Members of our nationwide alumni network plug into an online community where they can find mentorship, advice, interest groups, or a listening ear.
+Alumni chapters around the country convene in person to socialize, mobilize, and build professional connections.
+Our Alumni Council, a group of 10 former service members dedicated to strengthening our alumni community, organizes events and opportunities to connect with old friends and make new ones within the FoodCorps community.

-We offer many skills-based career development trainings to help alumni choose their path and be successful in the job application process.
+We offer many skills-based career development trainings to help alumni choose a fulfilling path and prepare for the job application process.
 We connect our alumni to opportunities and job openings across FoodCorps’ broad network of partners.
 Our FoodCorps Employer Circle links alumni to organizations that value their skills and experiences.

-Alumni gain lifetime access to an online resource library chock-full of tools for teaching kids about food, sourcing healthy foods for their schools, community organizing, and more.
-We’re always producing fresh materials–including webinars, fact sheets, podcasts, and monthly newsletters–specifically for our alumni to help them advance in their careers.
+Alumni gain lifetime access to two ever-growing online resources: the Toolshed and FoodCorps Connect.
+The Toolshed is an online library chock-full of how-to tools for healthy food education programming, sourcing healthy foods in school, community organizing, and more.
+FoodCorps Connect is an online community for alumni and current service members to seek out and connect with career mentors, build their network, and find jobs.
+We’re always producing fresh material—including webinars, fact sheets, podcasts, and monthly newsletters—specifically for our alumni to help them advance in their careers.